 Japanese course offerings are of two types: language and literature conducted in the foreign language as well as courses in literature conducted in English.
 The courses taught in a foreign language are designed to develop students’ command of modern languages for use orally and in writing, both in everyday experience and in the realm of literature and ideas.

 Currently, the Japanese Program offers the following courses.
-Please be aware that all the courses are not always offered; in particular, advanced level language courses and literature/culture courses are alternately offered each semester.
-Currently, we offer one CMP/AAS4000-level course every spring term and one JPN4000-level course every fall term.
+Please be aware that all the courses are not always offered.
+Please consult the CUNYFirst: JPN and CMP (or AAS) category.
 Please consult the official “Schedule of Classes” from the Baruch Website. *-mark indicates that the course is a capstone course.

 JPN1001 Elementary Japanese Language I (3 credits)